sehlen-bsi/botan-docs/docs/audit_report/src/01_generic_changes.rst

 An implementation of Hierarchical Signature System (HSS) with Leighton-Micali Hash-Based Signatures (LMS) was introduced in Botan |botan_version|.
-This algorithms is similar to the already-implemented XMSS signatures and resists quantum attacks by nature.
+This algorithm is similar to the already-implemented XMSS signatures and resists quantum attacks by nature.
 The algorithm is stateful and it is therefore not recommendable to create signatures in a software implementation.